-Ms. Schneider burst into worldwide recognition in the 1980s with her Caracas-based Teatro Dramma and was "adopted" artistically, by La MaMa's Ellen Stewart, who gave her a New York creative home and regarded her as one of her internationally-famous theater's elite directors.
-Schneider's previous productions at La MaMa include Franz Xavier Kroetz' "Request Concert" (1982), Franz Kafka's "Blumfeld" (1985), her own play "Gaz" (1989), developed for the 50th Anniversary of the Holocaust, and her own play "Rooms" (2000), which set three women in a Kafka-esque world of isolation and everyday obsessions.
-All four of her La MaMa productions were critically controversial.
+Schneider burst into worldwide recognition in the 1980s with her Caracas-based Teatro Dramma and was "adopted" artistically, by La MaMa's Ellen Stewart, who gave her a New York creative home and regarded her as one of her theater's elite directors.
+Schneider's previous productions at La MaMa include, in part, Franz Xavier Kroetz' "Request Concert" (1982), Franz Kafka's "Blumfeld" (1985), her own play "Gaz" (1989), developed for the 50th Anniversary of the Holocaust, and her own play "Rooms" (2000), which set three women in a Kafka-esque world of isolation and everyday obsessions.

 Ms. Schneider works with her husband, Joseph Novoa, in two production companies, Joel Films and Unity Films, interchanging responsibilities as producer and director.
-She directed "Huelepega" (Glue Sniffer, 2000), a film about street kids in Caracas, which was initially censored by the Venezuelan authorities during President Caldera's period and later released in that country, earning the highest box office gross of the year.
+She directed "Huelepega" (Glue Sniffer, 2000), a film about street kids in Caracas that earned the highest box office gross of the year.
 It won 15 international awards and was the Venezuelan submission to the Academy Awards.
 Her "Punto y Raya" (Dot and Line, 2005) was a dramatic comedy about an imaginary and absurd war between Venezuela and Colombia in 2004.
 It was the Venezuelan submission to the Academy Awards and won 30 international prizes.
-Her "Desautorizados" (Unauthorized, 2010), about a theater writer who lives inside a story he is creating, was nominated for the Golden Globe Award in the International Film Festival of Shanghai.
-Her “Tamara” (2015) is a film about a Venezuelan lawyer who underwent a sex change.
+Her "Desautorizados" (Unauthorized, 2010), about a theater writer who lives inside a story he is creating, was nominated for the Golden Globet Award in the International Film Festival of Shanghai.
+Her “Tamara” (2015) is a film about a Venezuelan lawyer who underwent sex reasignment surgery (SRS).
 She has produced and cast four films by Novoa and one by her son, Joel Novoa Schneider.
 She is a part time faculty member of the Stella Adler Academy of Acting in Los Angeles.